hekman-eth/forkharvester/README.md

 PRIVATE_KEY="YOUR WALLET'S PRIVATE KEY -- MAKE SURE TO KEEP THIS SAFE!!!"
 PROVIDER='https://rpc.ankr.com/fantom'
 ```
+3. If you want to change the forks you're harvesting from, look at the `FORKS` dictionary in `forkharvester.py` and change it to suit your needs.
-3. Run the script! `python forkharvester.py -h` to learn about the command line options:
+4. Run the script! `python forkharvester.py -h` to learn about the command line options:
 ```
 usage: forkharvester.py [-h] [--take-profits] [--pool-minimum POOL_MINIMUM] [--profit-wallet PROFIT_WALLET] [--profit-chain PROFIT_CHAIN]